Deputy Prime Minister of France: List

+1 2 3 Some were not formally granted the position, but are commonly described as having been deputy as a matter of political arrangement: Briand, Viviani, and Hubert.
+Caillaux was the first to be legally appointed to the position, explicitly included in his appointment decree.; 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 Former prime minister.; 1 2 3 4 5 Formed the next government.; 1 2 3 4 5 6 7 Prime minister of the previous government.; 1 2 3 4 5 6 7 8 9 10 11 Party leader.; ↑ The title of vice president of the Council of Ministers was used again although the head of government was chairman of the Provisional Government, not president of the Council.;

 Earlier and later systems

 The transfer of the office of prime minister to Camille Chautemps (l.) from Léon Blum (r.), who went on to serve as his deputy.

 The meetings of the Council of Ministers have always been chaired by the head of state (emperor, king, president); when the role of head of government emerged in the late 1810s under the Restoration, the title of “president” of that body came to be used, because it included the responsibility to prepare the agenda and the business to be dealt with.
-This was however only by convention, and the position or title of head of government had no legal existence until the 1870s; some other ministers were informally considered second-in-command, but were not commonly called vice president.
+This was initially only by convention, and the position or title of head of government had no legal existence until 1830; some other ministers were informally considered second-in-command, but were not commonly called vice president.

 During the Second Empire (1852–1870), the position of prime minister had been pointedly abolished by Napoleon III, who led government business in person, but the minister of state, who was ranked first and was close to the Emperor, came to be seen as the primus inter pares, especially when speaking in the name of the Emperor in important parliamentary business.

 Although the position of prime minister came in legal existence when it re-emerged in the 1870s, the office did not appear in a French constitution before 1946; that of deputy never did.

 A position of deputy prime minister under the Fifth Republic (1958–present), which would be titled vice-Premier ministre to reflect the change in name of the prime ministerial position, has never been granted.
 The Constitution simply provides that the prime minister "may delegate certain of his powers to ministers" (article 21).
 Nicolas Hulot, who served as minister for the ecological and solidary transition with the rank of minister of state in the first year of Emmanuel Macron's presidency, had long publicly called for a position of deputy prime minister in charge of the environment, and said that Macron had considered his elevation, but determined that it would be "not constitutional".